-The audio contents used to conduct the workshop study are five electroacoustic compositions by Thomas Gorbach:
+The audio contents used to conduct the workshop study are five electroacoustic compositions (named C1, C2, C3, C4 and c5) by Thomas Gorbach:

 Therefore, at this workshop we proposed the production of mock-ups that, participants imagine, can perform the music they hear.
 Our intention was also obtaining a repertoire of artifacts and movements which could inform us about the most important physical features and actions we may include into our future designs.
 We are not arguing here that the resulting mock-ups will be able to universally represent certain human movements.
 Each person will develop different cognitive mappings for envisioning form from sonic gesture.
 Instead, our intention was studying the whole series of mock-ups produced during the workshop for identifying possible design patterns and trajectories.

-In the following video, the spontaneous cognitive mappings rendered while mimicry can be observed.
+To illustrate the process of embodiment, envision and ideation, some results can be observed in the following two videos.
+Both videos are related to composition 4 (C4) and for the participant on the right.
+First, the spontaneous cognitive mappings rendered while mimicry can be observed and compared among participants.
 In the second video, the participant on the right explains us the instrument he envisioned and its material features.

 The workshop study was attended by 50 volunteers.
 They all were bachelor or master students of three different universities: 20 students of Informatics from Vienna University of Technology (TU Wien); 5 dance students and 7 computer music students from the Anton Bruckner University of Linz; 20 students from the Interface Culture media art department of the Art University of Linz.
 Their age ranged from